elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - Based on open-source Apache Beam and Google TensorFlow

-     - We can’t directly translate our Cloud Architecture to open-source
+     - We can't directly translate our Cloud Architecture to open-source

      - Dataflow and Cloud ML are  **serverless**  offerings.